 In addition to using a physical location, the contents of an application folder can also be stored in an SQL database.
-To use an SQL database, you must first create a new SQL Repository.
-After the repository is created, you can create applications mapped to the SQL Repository and store files there.
+To use an SQL database, you must first create a new SQL Repository or link to your WebFOCUS Client repository.
+After the repository is created, you can create applications mapped to the repository and store files there.